-Stephen Harris enters his second season as the Washington University in St. Louis men's and women's crew coach.
+Stephen Harris enters his third season as the Washington University in St. Louis men's and women's crew coach.
 Harris arrived on the Danforth Campus after serving the past season as the women’s rowing coach at Northwestern University.

 While at Northwestern, Harris guided the Women’s Club 4+ to a third-place finish at the Head of the Hooch and the Women’s Varsity 4+ to a third-place finish at MACRA.
 The Women’s Varsity 4+ also went on to place fourth at Dad Vails and was the only club crew in the Grand Finals.